0

 02/11/2025

-One of the most common things women here is that it is our estrogen decline that is causing a myriad of issues in perimenopause onwards - and whilst there is a degree of truth to this - studies show that in the past, research has oversimplified the experience of perimenopause, ignoring the significant role of progesterone, which decreases more markedly than estrogen.
+One of the most common things women hear is that estrogen decline is responsible for a wide range of changes in perimenopause and beyond — and while there is a degree of truth to this, research has historically oversimplified the perimenopause experience by overlooking the significant role of progesterone, which tends to decrease more markedly than estrogen.

-While perimenopause is often associated with erratic hormone levels, including temporarily higher estrogen, the authors fail to adequately discuss progesterone's decline and its physiological effects, which is a crucial oversight in understanding women's health during these stages.
+While perimenopause is often associated with erratic hormone levels — including temporarily elevated estrogen — a meaningful gap in the research literature has been the underemphasis of progesterone's decline and its physiological role.
+This is a crucial oversight in understanding women's health during these stages.

-Research, has, historically conflated perimenopause and menopause, presenting them as having similar symptoms and treatments, which creates confusion.
-For example, much research asserts that low estrogen levels are responsible for vasomotor symptoms like hot flushes, but this does not explain why perimenopausal women, who often have elevated estrogen levels, also experience these symptoms.
+Research has historically conflated perimenopause and menopause, presenting them as having similar experiences and management approaches, which creates confusion.
+For example, much research asserts that lower estrogen levels are responsible for vasomotor changes like hot flushes — but this does not explain why perimenopausal women, who often have elevated estrogen levels, also notice these changes.

-Additionally, there has been a failure to provide data from randomized controlled trials in perimenopausal women to support the use of estrogen therapy for these symptoms, despite acknowledging that hormone therapy is effective in menopausal women.
-Overall, the authors note that a lot of data perpetuates an outdated view of menopause as a simple estrogen deficiency, ignoring the more complex hormonal changes women experience during this time.
+Additionally, there has been a failure to provide data from randomized controlled trials in perimenopausal women to support the use of estrogen-based approaches for these changes, despite acknowledging that hormone therapy is relevant in menopausal women.
+Overall, a significant body of data has perpetuated an outdated view of menopause as a simple estrogen story, overlooking the more complex hormonal picture women experience during this time.

 Learn more: https://www.nature.com/articles/nrdp201531